Skip to content

 # - Exponential backoff with jitter

-The plugin automatically retries on these error conditions:
+The plugin retries on:

-• Rate Limiting: HTTP 429 "Too Many Requests"
+• Rate Limiting: HTTP 429 Too Many Requests

 • Server Errors: HTTP 502, 503, 504